HazyResearch/deepdive/doc/example-spouse.md

 ### 1.2.
 Adding NLP markups
 Next, we'll use Stanford's [CoreNLP](http://stanfordnlp.github.io/CoreNLP/) natural language processing (NLP) system to add useful markups and structure to our input data.
-This step will split up our articles into sentences, and their component _tokens_ (roughly, the words).
+This step will split up our articles into sentences and their component _tokens_ (roughly, the words).
-Additionally, we'll also get _lemmas_ (normalized word forms), _part-of-speech (POS) tags_, _named entity recognition (NER) tags_, and a dependency parse of the sentence.
+Additionally, we'll get _lemmas_ (normalized word forms), _part-of-speech (POS) tags_, _named entity recognition (NER) tags_, and a dependency parse of the sentence.
 We declare the output schema of this step in [`app.ddlog`](../examples/spouse/app.ddlog):

 ```ddlog